Application fee or proof of fee exemption

 Note that for some countries, the university must send the transcripts directly to University Admission in Sweden and you cannot send them yourself.

-If your documents are issued in any language other than the Nordic languages or English, French or German then you need an authorised translation.
+If your documents are issued in any language other than Swedish, Danish, Norwegian or English, you will need an authorised translation.
 Your university will be able to provide you with translated transcripts or with a list of authorised translators.

 Read more at universityadmissions.se: